custodiorj/easybank-landing-page/README.md

 You will find all the required assets in the `/images` folder.
 The assets are already optimized.

-There is also a `style-guide.md` fie, which contains the information you'll need, such as color palette and fonts.
+There is also a `style-guide.md` file, which contains the information you'll need, such as color palette and fonts.

 ## Building your project